spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-backup-borg.md

 matrix_backup_borg_storage_encryption_passphrase: "PASSPHRASE"
 matrix_backup_borg_ssh_key_private: |
 	PRIVATE KEY
+matrix_backup_borg_location_source_directories:
+  - "{{ matrix_base_data_path }}"
 ```

 where:

-* USER - ssh user of a provider / server
+* USER - SSH user of a provider/server
-* HOST - ssh host of a provider / server
+* HOST - SSH host of a provider/server
 * REPO - borg repository name, it will be initialized on backup start, eg: `matrix`
-* PASSPHRASE - super-secret borg passphrase, you may generate it with `pwgen -s 64 1` or use any password manager
+* PASSPHRASE - passphrase used for encrypting backups, you may generate it with `pwgen -s 64 1` or use any password manager
-* PRIVATE KEY - the content of the public part of the ssh key you created before
+* PRIVATE KEY - the content of the **private** part of the SSH key you created before

+`matrix_backup_borg_location_source_directories` defines the list of directories to back up, `{{ matrix_base_data_path }}` is the base directory for every service's data, such as Synapse, Postgres and the bridges.
+You might want to exclude certain directories or file patterns from the backup using the `matrix_backup_borg_location_exclude_patterns` variable.

-Check the `roles/matrix-backup-borg/defaults/main.yml` for the full list of available options
+Check the `roles/matrix-backup-borg/defaults/main.yml` file for the full list of available options.

 ## Installing